merthidayetoglu/HiCCL/misc/rebuttal.md

 **Application Benchmark (Rev.3,4,5)**

 We integrated our library into PyTorch-DDP and tested it with GPT-2 training on four nodes of Perlmutter.
 This workload uses various buffer sizes (12 MB, 25 MB, 50 MB).
-Switching the DDP backend requires changing the ‘NCCL’ keyword with ‘HiCCL’ keyword in the training script.
+Switching the DDP backend requires changing the ‘NCCL’ keyword with ‘HiCCL’ in the training script.
 Our results show on-par performance with NCCL’s (both in terms of per-iteration time and convergence rate).

 **Throughput-Oriented Evaluation (Rev.1,2,3)**